Quitten/Autorize/README.md

 # Authorization Enforcement Status
 There are 3 enforcement statuses:

-1. Authorization bypass! - Red color
+1. Bypassed! - Red color

-2. Authorization enforced! - Green color
+2. Enforced! - Green color

-3. Authorization enforced??? (please configure enforcement detector) - Yellow color
+3. Is enforced??? (please configure enforcement detector) - Yellow color

 The first 2 statuses are clear, so I won’t elaborate on them.